stephadeline/trans-java/README.md

 Further satellite image timelapses were obtained from Google Earth Pro.

 This page was built using Svelte, using the [svelte-scroller](https://github.com/sveltejs/svelte-scroller).
 The main scrolly code is in [App.svelte](https://github.com/stephadeline/trans-java/blob/main/src/App.svelte) and maps were built using MapLibre in the [Map.svelte](https://github.com/stephadeline/trans-java/blob/main/src/components/Map.svelte) file.
 To display/hide certain layers by slide index, I used the paint property and opacity.
-The style is from MapTiler.
+The style is from Carto.

 The content for the text was created in a [Google Sheet](https://docs.google.com/spreadsheets/d/1aHVn_qIDBXCEVmpZCjRrOSiN5d58kjkRxQ4x2t_nChU/edit?usp=sharing) which was then converted to Json and stored in the [data folder](https://github.com/stephadeline/trans-java/tree/main/src/data), along with other geojson files.